thosgood/this-weeks-finds/markdown/151-200/week195.md

 -   the right-handed spinor bundle
 -   the tangent bundle

-we get a way to make all 3 of these bundles into \"octonion bundles\" - meaning that each fiber is an algebra in a covariantly constant way, where this algebra is isomorphic to the octonions.
+we get a way to make all 3 of these bundles into "octonion bundles" - meaning that each fiber is an algebra in a covariantly constant way, where this algebra is isomorphic to the octonions.

 This in turn implies that the holonomy group of the metric on M must be a subgroup of G2 - the automorphism group of the octonions.

-Let\'s call a manifold like this M an \"octonionic manifold\".
+Let's call a manifold like this M an "octonionic manifold".

 How do we get manifolds like this?

-The easiest way is to take a 7-dimensional spin manifold N and let M = N x R. The special 8th direction in M gives us a nonzero covariantly constant vector field on M. So, to get the above \"2 out of 3\" trick to work, we just need a nonzero covariantly constant section of either the left- or right-handed spinor bundle of M.
+The easiest way is to take a 7-dimensional spin manifold N and let M = N x R. The special 8th direction in M gives us a nonzero covariantly constant vector field on M. So, to get the above "2 out of 3" trick to work, we just need a nonzero covariantly constant section of either the left- or right-handed spinor bundle of M.

-But as we\'ve seen, spinors in 7 dimensions are secretly the same as either left- or right-handed spinors in 8 dimensions.
+But as we've seen, spinors in 7 dimensions are secretly the same as either left- or right-handed spinors in 8 dimensions.
 So, it suffices to have a nonzero covariantly constant spinor field on N.